 Inclusions:

-Al Bahah itself is another of Saudi Arabia’s highlights.
-The city, the capital of Al Bahah region, enjoys a pleasant climate at around 2200 metres above sea level and is surrounded by more than forty forests, including Raghdan, Al-Zareeb and Baidan.
+Al Bahah itself is another of Saudi Arabia’s surprises.
+The city, and capital of Al Bahah region, enjoys a pleasant climate at around 2200 metres above sea level and is surrounded by more than forty forests, including Raghdan, Al-Zareeb and Baidan.
 The views all around the city are spectacular.
-Some of the best vistas can be enjoyed from Raghdan park, which overlooks a deep wadi gorge.
-Near Al Bahah, the village of Thee Ain — accessed via a curving road that hugs the cliffside — is one the region’s best preserved and hosts a fascinating visitors’ centre which offers insight to local life.
+Some of the best vistas can be enjoyed from Raghadan park, which overlooks a deep wadi gorge.

-Overnight in Al Baha
+Overnight in Al Bahah

 Inclusions:

-๐Ÿ“ Al Baha - Abha (340 km): 5 hrs
+📍 Al Bahah - Abha (340 km): 5 hrs

 Further south the scenery gets more rugged as the mountains get higher, culminating in the peak of Jabal Sawda: the highest summit in Saudi Arabia.
-Before reaching Abha, adventurers will encounter traditional Asir houses along with an impressive mosque and equally notable views at the village of Olayyan and a fort-like ruler’s house that is now a museum in the town of Namas where a picnic lunch can be enjoyed in an airy park with a view into the deep valley outside town.
-End the day by exploring Abha, a fascinating city surrounded by tall, imposing mountains.
+Before reaching Abha, adventurers will encounter traditional Asir houses along with an impressive mosque and equally notable views at the village of Olayan and a fort-like ruler’s house that is now a museum in the town of Namas.
+A picnic lunch can be enjoyed in an airy park with a view into the deep valley outside town.

 Overnight in Abha.